Genivia/FuzzyMatcher/README.md

 Fuzzy `find()` and `split()` make a second pass over a fuzzy-matched pattern when the match has a nonzero error.
-This second pass checks if an exact match exists or if a better match exists that overlaps the first pattern found.
+This second pass checks if an exact match exists or if a better match exists that overlaps with the first pattern found.
 For example, the pattern `abc` is found to fuzzy match all of the text `aabc` with one error (an extra `a`).
 The second pass of `find()` detects an exact match after skipping the first `a`.
 Likewise, the pattern `abc` is found to fuzzy match `ababc` with a match for `aba` with one error (substitution of `c` by an `a`).
 The second pass of `find()` detects an exact match after skipping `ab` in the text.

-This approach is faster than minimizing the edit distance while searching text, while returning exact matches when possible.
+This approach is faster than minimizing the edit distance when searching text, while returning exact matches when possible.

 Usage
 -----